dmurvihill/motion-sdk/docs/markdown/motion-sdk.argumenterror.md

 </td><td>

-Indicates the class of the error
+Indicates the class of the error.

 </td></tr>